-Students may be eligible for final examination deferrals or aegrotat standing on the grounds of sickness, accidents or family misfortune.
+Students may be eligible for final examination deferrals on the grounds of sickness, accidents or family misfortune.
 Examination deferrals allow students additional time during which studies may be completed and a grade earned.

-Within 24 hours of missing a final examination students must contact the Director, Student & Enrolment Services at 416-736-2100 ext.
-77971.
-Students must also contact their course instructor.
+Within 24 hours of missing a final examination, students must contact their course instructor.